dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 }
 {% endhighlight %}

-Currently I'm using this share bar for my blog.
-At the end of this article you see a sharebar which uses the same code.
+Currently, I'm using this share bar for my blog.
+At the end of this article, you see a share bar which uses the same code.
 ![webjeda share bar for jekyll]({{ site.url }}/images/how-to-add-share-bar-to-jekyll-blog.jpg){: .full}

-So this is how you can implement only css and javaScript free WebJeda sharebar.
-If you were able to implement this in your blog then please leave a link in the comment.
+So this is how you can implement only css and javaScript free WebJeda share bar.
+If you were able to implement this on your blog then please leave a link in the comment.

 Thanks for reading!